Please read this information before applying to the Summer School.

 The WASP Research Arena for Media and Language (WARA M&L) builds a multidisciplinary ecosystem that bridges scientific fields and industrial sectors.

-The WARA Media and Language (M&L) track focuses on generative AI models of human communicative behaviour, such as text, speech audio, and 3D motion, and how these can be combined to obtain a communicating avatar.
+The WARA Media and Language track focuses on generative AI models of human communicative behaviour, such as text, speech audio, and 3D motion, and how these can be combined to obtain a communicating avatar.
 The track has two parts: an online pre-assignment (1.5 ECTS) and the on-site work (1.5 ECTS): In the pre-assignment, students learn how synthesis differs from classification and regression in machine learning and are introduced to technologies such as language modelling, speech synthesis, etc. They also fine-tune a flow-matching based-speech synthesiser on their own voice.
 The subsequent on-site assignment in Norrköping comprises workshops on AI and regulation, along with group work where students use generative AI tools and technologies to create a brief 3D video skit with a variety of animated avatars that speak using the text-to-speech voices created during the pre-assignment.
 The resulting video is shown to all summer-school students in 3D in the visualisation dome on the last day.

-WASP students must complete both the pre-assignment and the on-site assignment; WASP-HS students participating in the M&L track are only required to do the on-site component, but may also choose to complete the online pre-assignment if they wish to do so and have the technical proficiency to comprehend maths and use PyTorch.
+WASP students must complete both the pre-assignment and the on-site assignment.
+WASP-HS students participating in the M&L track are only required to do the on-site component, but may also choose to complete the online pre-assignment if they wish to do so and have the technical proficiency to comprehend maths and use PyTorch.

-1.5 ECTS credits for the in-person summer school (mandatory for everyone in the M&L track) + 1.5 ECTS credits for the online pre-assignment (mandatory for WASP students in the M&L track; optional for WASP-HS students in the M&L track)
++ 1.5 ECTS credits for the online pre-assignment (mandatory for WASP students in the M&L track; optional for WASP-HS students in the M&L track).

-WARA Public Safety
+WARA Public Safety track

 Public Safety and Security research is of increasing importance globally.
 The WASP Research Arena for Public Safety (WARA PS) promotes research in collaborative heterogenous agents and systems of systems - with the mission to keep society safe.

 Students will engage in hands-on exercises to modify systems, exploring ways to strengthen human operators’ roles in autonomy.
 The course is scenario-driven, bringing research closer to real-world applications and encouraging students to critically assess the societal impact of autonomous systems.
-Labs will utilize the WARA-PS Core System for Urban Air Traffic Management (UTM), a cutting-edge system for unmanned aerial systems.
+Labs will utilize the WARA PS Core System for Urban Air Traffic Management (UTM), a cutting-edge system for unmanned aerial systems.

 The track welcomes both technical and non-technical participants.
 Those without a technical background will focus on developing and analyzing scenarios related to regulation and prioritization.